shenwei356/csvtk/doc/docs/usage.md

                                (default ",")
   -o, --out-file string        out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -T, --out-tabs               specifies that the output is delimited with tabs.
+Overrides "-D"
-Overrides "-D" -Z, --show-row-number        show row number as the first column, with header row skipped -t, --tabs                   specifies that the input CSV file is delimited with tabs.
+      --quiet                  be quiet and do not show extra information and warnings -Z, --show-row-number        show row number as the first column, with header row skipped -t, --tabs                   specifies that the input CSV file is delimited with tabs.
 Overrides "-d"